Education & Family Tech

 Parent assigns a task

-A parent sets a chore from the phone in under ten seconds and picks a cookie reward.
+A parent sets a chore from their phone in under ten seconds and picks a cookie reward for it.
+The whole point is that adding a task is quick enough to actually do in the middle of a busy day.

 02